github/codeql/docs/language/writing-codeql-queries/ql-tutorials/find-the-thief.rst

 More advanced queries
 ---------------------

 What if you want to find the oldest, youngest, tallest, or shortest person in the village?
 As mentioned in the previous topic, you can do this using ``exists``.
 However, there is also a more efficient way to do this in QL using functions like ``max`` and ``min``.
-These are examples of :ref:`aggregates <ql-language-reference:aggregations>`.
+These are examples of :ref:`aggregates <aggregations>`.

 In general, an aggregate is a function that performs an operation on multiple pieces of data and returns a single value as its output.
 Common aggregates are ``count``, ``max``, ``min``, ``avg`` (average) and ``sum``.
 The general way to use an aggregate is: